 <- We intend to apply multilingual packaging and the following clusters will apply: 3free text>

-<- We want to join the CMDh Multilingual packaging pilot as outlined in the BPG on multilingual packaging>
+< When appropriate, please indicate:

+We intend to prepare EU full/reduced harmonised labelling text for a multilingual packaging.

+We intend to use EU full harmonised labelling text (no text reductions required) for a multilingual packaging. >

 < - In Annex 5.19 we have provided three proposals for the invented name for assessment listed in order of preference, for the member states involved in each multilingual packaging cluster >

 <- Free text field – when appropriate and if important for the validation of the application(s) additional information can be provided e.g. location of Notes to Reviewers, National file number if provided before submission etc.>